MrFriendCS/MrFriendCS.github.io/n5-cs/ddd/N5-DDD-Delete/README.md

 1. Remove details of Slinky the tortoise from the database.

-2. Remove the details of the owner with Owner ID 3510 from the database.
+2. Remove the details of the owner with Owner ID 2356 from the database.

-3. Remove the details of the pet called Usain from the database.
+3. Remove the details of the pet called Speedy from the database.